Amazing Hidden Gems in New York State

-There are lots of destinations worth visiting throughout New York State.
-They are fascinating and breathtaking, and most importantly, unlike popular tourist destinations, they are much less crowded and cliche.
+There are lots of destinations worth visiting throughout New York State, from fascinating historical sites to breathtaking scenery.
+Most importantly, unlike popular tourist destinations in places like Manhattan, they are much less crowded and not on the main tourist trail.

 But, where should you go?
-There are tons of exciting destinations out there.
-Some of them are less known.
-Whereas others are famous all over the world.
-Which ones to choose and where to start?
+There are tons of exciting destinations in New York.
+Some of them are lesser known whereas others are famous all over the world.
+Which ones should you choose to visit and where should you start?
 In this article, we will give you some clues!

 1. Boldt Castle